DavisDevelopment/hx-quadtree/README.md

 });
 ```

+**Note:** This part of the library could still use some testing and fine-tuning.
+Please open an issue on GitLab upon coming accross any separations that are not handled optimally.

 ### Static Objects

 Having a group of immovable objects, for example trees, tilemaps or other parts of the environment,
 means that time can be saved in the construction of the QuadTree, by leaving those objects loaded
 in the second group of the tree and only partially reseting it to re-construct the first group.
 This can be done with the `resetFirstGroup()` function as shown in the example below.